-We also confirmed that the findings of previous studies on developed and developing economies are generally applicable to Hungary, a post-socialist transitional country.
-Specifically, the exporters in Hungary possess superior characteristics in terms of capital intensity, quality of human capital, research and development capacity, and firm size in comparison to nonexporters.
+of capital intensity, quality of human capital, research and development capacity, and firm size in comparison to non exporters.
 In addition, we found that Hungarian domestic firms face substantial sunk costs incurred by new entries into export markets.

 By subjecting not only the manufacturing industry, which has been addressed in the large majority of previous studies, but also the service industry to empirical analysis, this study gave great attention to the differences a distinction in the industrial sector brings to the structure of the export decision model.
 The empirical analysis in this paper revealed that the mechanisms generating the information spillover effect and the effects of firm location are very different between the two industries.
 The cost-benefit performance of export promotion policies for domestic firms can be improved through modification of their institutional frameworks by taking this empirical evidence into account.